 Be aware you’ll usually have to pay a fee (typically around 2%-3% of the overall debt) to make your transfer, but this can still be worth paying when you take into account the amount you will save overall.

 The MBNA Platinum credit card, for example, offers 0% for 36 months on balance transfers made in the first 60 days, and has a 1.99% fee (the fee rises to 5% after the first 60 days).

 Make every effort to clear your debt within those 36 months as after that you’ll pay 21.9% pa (variable).
 The card has a representative rate of 19.9% APR (variable)*.

 It’s worth noting that you will need a good credit score to get the most competitive balance transfer credit card deals.
-But by using our Smart Search tool, you’ll be able to see the cards you are most likely to be accepted for, without harming your credit score.
+But by using our Eligibility Checker tool, you’ll be able to see the cards you are most likely to be accepted for, without harming your credit score.

 No fee balance transfer cards

 If you can afford to clear your balance in less time, some balance transfer cards offer shorter 0% periods but no transfer fee, so you could save even more money.

 For example, the Santander Everyday credit card offers 27 months at 0% on balance transfers and has no fee (once the 0% window is up you’ll pay 3% on any new transfers).